Lush Lawn 3 Thumb

 Perennial Ryegrass

-Fine-leafed perennial ryegrasses germinate readily, grow quickly, are disease resistant and easy to maintain.
-It really shines where exceptional resistance to wear and tear is required.
+Fine-leafed perennial ryegrasses germinate rapidly, establish quickly and are easy to maintain long-term.
+Perennial ryegrass really shines where exceptional resistance to wear and tear is required.

 Tall Fescue